-Test 1, Test 2, Test 3 and the Final Exam will involve a mix of mechanical skills and conceptual reasoning.
-If you own a laptop computer, you are encouraged to use it for completing the tests.
-Test 1 is not proctored; you may take it from anywhere.
-All exams, however, will be timed and allow only ONE attempt.
-Test 2, Test 3, and the Final Exam are proctored online using the RPNow, Software Secure PSI platform.
-This program, which records you and your environment during the exam, requires that you download a temporary program onto your computer.
-If you do not wish to do this, then you should withdraw from the course.
+Tests 50%: Test 1, Test 2, Test 3 and the Final Exam will involve a mix of mechanical skills and conceptual reasoning.
+Test 1 is not proctored.
+That means you can take it from anywhere.
+All exams will be timed and allow only ONE attempt.
+Test 2, Test 3, and the Final Exam are proctored in class.
 While testing, you are only allowed a few loose sheets of extra paper, pen/pencil (or whiteboard and dry erase marker), and graphing calculator.
 (Refer to the part of this syllabus about which kinds of calculators may not be used during tests.
-And be sure to show all sides of all your extra paper or whiteboard to the webcam.)
-Headphones, notes, any books, and notebooks (including spiral notebooks or notepads with extra paper) are not allowed, you may not refer to other websites during each test, and you may not ask for help.
-In particular, once you use two-factor authentication to enter the test, then you need to put away all internet capable devices (watches, phones, tablets, computers other than the one you are testing on, etc.) where you cannot see or access them during the test.
-Also, please close extra browser tabs (except ALEKS and possibly Canvas) during tests; turn off devices such as TV, radio, and music players; remove any headphones or ear buds you are using; and make sure you are alone in the room where you are testing.
-Violating test rules or accessing an internet capable device (other than the one you are testing on) during the test may result in a score of 0 or 1/100 for the test.
+Headphones, notes, and notebooks (including notebooks with blank paper) are not allowed, you may not refer to other websites during each test, and you may not ask for help.
+In particular, you need to put away all internet capable devices (watches, phones, tablets, computers other than the one you are testing on, etc.) where you cannot see or access them during the test.
+Also, please close extra browser tabs (except ALEKS and possibly Canvas) during tests; turn off devices such as TV, radio, and music players; and remove any headphones or ear buds you are using, Violating test rules or accessing an internet capable device (other than the one you are testing on) during the test may result in a score of 0 for the test.
 Cheating may result in a failing grade in the class.